Fresh green and red serrano peppers with sliced pods and seeds on a prep board

 Start with aroma when cooking serranos raw: that grassy, sharp scent tells you the heat is intact and the pepper hasn't oxidized.
 It's your cue that you're working with something alive.

 Serranos are the default pepper in pico de gallo across most of Mexico, preferred over jalapeños precisely because the heat is sharper and the flavor cleaner.
-Dice them fine and the heat distributes evenly without any one bite being overwhelming.
+Dice them fine and the heat distributes evenly.
+One medium serrano (roughly 1/4 cup finely diced) seasons a standard pico for 6-8 people with noticeable but manageable heat.

 From Our Kitchen